April 29 – Matthiola

 Matthiola: A Fragrant Journey

 My name is Ferb Vu, and I’ve always been drawn to the subtle beauty and captivating fragrance of Matthiola.
 These flowering plants, belonging to the Brassicaceae family, have a charm that’s hard to resist.
-Native to Eurasia and southern Africa, the genus boasts around 50 species, each with its unique characteristics.
+Native to Eurasia and southern Africa, the genus boasts over 50 species, each with its unique characteristics.
 Let me take you on a fragrant journey through the world of Matthiola.

 Diverse Species and Common Names